 If you want to experience authentic Lancashire produce like cheeses or potted shrimps from Morecambe Bay, then look out for the weekly traditional Lancaster market.
 The market can currently be found in its new home in Dalton Square every Wednesday and Saturday, but you can still find all the locally produced food you love.
 Buy fresh fruit and veg, homemade cakes, craft suppliers, books, flowers, or indulge in some street food from one of the many vendors.
 You cannot study in a city like Lancaster without checking out its traditional market stalls!

 We hope you’ve enjoyed this look at just some of the reasons students love Lancaster.
 If you’re thinking of coming here to study, we have a fantastic range of student accommodation in Lancaster.
-We also have accommodation blocks in other cities too, so check out our student accommodation in Reading and student accommodation in Durham.
+We also have accommodation blocks in other cities too, so check out our student accommodation in Reading.